 The Legend of Gauchito Gil

-Throughout Argentina, you'll find roadside shrines covered with red flags, candles, flowers, painted old tires, and offerings of cigarettes, beer, and fuel in used soda bottles.
-These shrines are dedicated to the outlaw saint, Gauchito Gil.
+In Argentina, you'll find roadside shrines marked with red flags, and adorned with candles, flowers, cigarettes, beer, and offerings of fuel in old bottles.
+These altars are dedicated to the outlaw saint Gauchito Gil.

-While much about Gil remains unknown, we do know that Antonio Mamerto Gil Núñez lived in the mid-1800s.
-He was a soldier who deserted the military and evaded capture for quite some time.
-Eventually, Gauchito Gil was captured, condemned to death, and hung by his foot with his throat slit.
-Before his execution, Gil told his executioner that his son was seriously ill and asked him to pray for him in Gil’s name.
-The executioner carried out his task, but when he returned home, he discovered that his son was dying.
-In response, he went back to the site of the execution and buried Gil’s body properly.
-Miraculously, the executioner's son recovered, and a legend was born.
-The news of the miracle spread across the country.
+Much about Antonio Mamerto Gil Núñez remains unknown, but he lived during the mid-1800s.
+He was a soldier who deserted the military and became a fugitive.
+Eventually, he was captured, sentenced to death, and hung upside down one foot.
+Before his execution, Gil told the executioner that his son was seriously ill and asked everyone around them to pray for the boy in Gil’s name.
+The executioner carried out his task and returned home.
+There, he discovered that his son was actually dying.
+The executioner went back to the site of Gil’s death and gave him a proper burial.
+Miraculously, the child recovered, and the legend of Gauchito Gil was born.

-Originally built by gauchos (cowboys), and now maintained by truck drivers, these shrines can be found along some of Argentina's most dangerous roads.
-At these shrines, people pray for better health, money, courage, and, most commonly, for the protection of travelers.
+Originally built by gauchos (cowboys), and now maintained by truck drivers, these shrines can be found along Argentina's most dangerous roads.
+People stop at them to pray for better health, courage, and, most importantly, protection while traveling.

 37,604 miles and counting